stevesydney/rightfoot/README.md

 Current experimental grid system allows you to implement a grid layout via @mixin.

+There are some initial checks to reduce code duplication across breakpoints.
+This is an ongoing effort.

 The @mixin takes 4 arguments

 1. Column class: This is the `.classname` of the column elements within the container element.